metamn/mr-ui/src/components/HockneyGrid/HockneyGrid.md

 - Showing gridlines is unnecessary since Firefox has a great, far better grid inspector.
 - Using `1fr` instead of `320px` it seems to be more `real` and error prone.

- - Drawbacks:
+Advantages of `fr` over `320px`:
+- `320px` has to be centered on large viewports (ie a 414px iPhone) and `justify-content: center` sometimes breaks the grid (combined with `font-size: 110%` and grid size `320px` pushes content left out of screen in landscape mode.)
+- Centering also excludes the layout to have edge-to-edge content, like images for example.
+Such constrains are not sustainable on small displays where every pixel counts.

+Drawbacks of `fr`:
 - It breaks the typographic grid's horizontal positioning
 - There is no media query for `fr`
-  - `fr` is a dynamic measure I mean a column of `1fr` might be wider than another column of `1fr`: https://imgur.com/a/xTEsmHD
+- `fr` is a dynamic measure I mean a column of `1fr` might be wider than another column of `1fr`: https://imgur.com/a/xTEsmHD.
+This case must be seriously examined.

- - Advantages over:
-  - `justify-content: center` combined with `font-size: 110%` and grid size `320px` pushes content left out of screen in landscape mode.
+### To do

+- Get a real use case.
+Otherwise, without a concrete direction, the progress of the learning process is stale.
+- Go with grid areas.
+Go with `fr`.
+If not working switch to `px` on larger devices.

 ### Resources